Research and Conservation of Diamondback terrapins at The Wetlands Institute (1989 – 2011)

 Over the years, student researchers in the CCRP have conducted projects that examine the impacts of ghost traps on biodiversity in the salt marsh surrounding the Wetlands Institute.
 In 2007, an intern located and removed 41 ghost traps.
 A minimum estimate based on skeletal remains in the traps suggested that they contained at least 41 dead terrapins and the remains of other marine organisms, including 37 blue crabs.
 Although they are required in New Jersey, only four of the 41 ghost traps were equipped with BRDs.
 This source of terrapin mortality could be greatly reduced if regulations to prevent bycatch were strengthened and enforced.
 Terrapins and other marine organisms in New Jersey’s coastal waters would benefit from a trap removal program similar to the state-wide efforts organized in Virginia, North Carolina, Florida, Alabama, Mississippi, and Texas.
 The Wetlands Institute is working with state agencies to improve our ability to detect and remove abandoned fishing gear.

 During the nesting season, research scientists and student interns at the Wetlands Institute patrol a 38-mile transect of local roads searching for terrapins in need of assistance.
 In some cases, the terrapins are simply helped across the road, always in the direction they are traveling.
-In 2011, 273 terrapins were safely moved across the road.
+Institute staff help hundreds of terrapins safely cross roads each year.
 Injured terrapins are given medical attention and, whenever necessary, sent to a local veterinarian (Dr. Mark Logan, VMD) who volunteers his services to the project.
 Life does not end when a terrapin is killed on the road.
 Depending on the amount of damage sustained, dead terrapins may be taken back to the laboratory so that undamaged eggs can be retrieved from the carcass, washed, and then artificially incubated.
 Because terrapins exhibit temperature-dependent sex determination (TSD), recovered eggs are held at 30°C (86°F) throughout development to produce hatchlings that are all female.
 The resulting hatchlings are put into a year-long “head start” program (described below) to improve their chances of survival and released back into the wild.
 In this way, we attempt to offset the high mortality of adult female terrapins on the road, by increasing the number of females in the next generation.
-In 2011, we recovered 1065 eggs from the 482 adult female terrapins killed on the road patrol transect.
+Each year, we find between 400-600 adult female terrapins killed on the road patrol transect and collect several hundred eggs for incubation and headstarting.

 Conservation programs are not effective on their own in stabilizing populations unless the underlying reasons for decline are addressed; therefore, researchers at The Wetlands Institute seek to reduce roadkills and other factors that contribute to the high mortality rate for the local population.
 In 2004, an intern-driven project led to the installation of barrier fencing along one stretch of our standard road patrol.
 In an effort to reduce roadkills in areas of the road patrol transect known to be major “hot spots”; the fencing project has expanded over the years to include sections of the causeways that connect Seven-mile Island to the main land.
 Fencing material has been improved over the years with the goal of reducing costs of materials and labor while improving the barrier function.
 Currently, more than 11 miles of barrier fence has been installed along roads that cross the salt marsh.
 Dan McLaughlin, Coordinator of Research and Conservation at The Wetlands Institute, works with community groups that wish to install barrier fences in their local area.